nutechsoftware/AlarmDecoder-IoT/README.md

 See the README-FLASH.MD inside the release file for instructions on flashing the firmware over the ESP32-POE-ISO USB port.

+###  3.1. <a name='webui-build-(webui)---alarmdecoder_webui_esp32.bin'></a>webUI build (webui) - alarmdecoder_webui_esp32.bin
+- Enabled components: Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT, ftpd.

+This build uses the latest ESP-IDF v4.3 with the SmartThings driver is disabled.

+- Optional uSD card with a FAT32 root partition is required for webUI.
+  - Copy the contents of contrib/webUI/flash-drive folder into the root directory of the card.
+  - Optionally place the sample configuration file [data/ad2iot.ini](data/ad2iot.ini) on the root directory to override the default config storage on the internal /spiffs partition.
+  - Reboot the device after inserting the card for changes to take effect.

-###  3.1. <a name='smartthings-build-(stsdk)---alarmdecoder_stsdk_esp32.bin'></a>SmartThings build (stsdk) - alarmdecoder_stsdk_esp32.bin
+###  3.2. <a name='smartthings-build-(stsdk)---alarmdecoder_stsdk_esp32.bin'></a>SmartThings build (stsdk) - alarmdecoder_stsdk_esp32.bin
 - Enabled components: Pushover, Twilio, Sendgrid, ser2sock, SmartThings.

-This is the default buildflag.
 This build is compiled using the [st-device-sdk-c-ref](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref) from the SmartThings github repo and has the webUI component disabled.

 A few options are available as the AD2IoT device moves toward being certified and directly available in the SmartThings app.
 In order to Discover and adopt the AD2IoT device it needs to be visible in the "My Testing Devices" under the "Adding device" panel.